Maradona (2018 film)

 Maradona is an Indian Malayalam-language thriller film directed by debutant Vishnu Narayan and starring Tovino Thomas in the title role.
 It was written by Krishna Moorthy and produced by Mini Studio.
 The film's background score and songs were composed by Sushin Shyam, while the cinematography was performed by Deepak D. Menon and edited by Saiju Sreedharan.
-Despite its title, the film has nothing to do with Diego Maradona.
+Despite its title, the film has nothing to do with Argentine professional football player and manager Diego Maradona.